-The proposed redistricting plan was developed pursuant to Wisconsin Statutes, §119.08(1)(a), which states, in part, "The election districts shall be substantially equal in population and the boundaries of the election districts shall be drawn so as to reflect a balanced representation of citizens in all areas of the city." and Wisconsin Statutes, §119.08(1)(b), which directs:
+The proposed redistricting plan will be developed pursuant to Wisconsin Statutes, §119.08(1)(a), which states, in part, "The election districts shall be substantially equal in population and the boundaries of the election districts shall be drawn so as to reflect a balanced representation of citizens in all areas of the city." and Wisconsin Statutes, §119.08(1)(b), which directs:

-Within 60 days after the Common Council of the City enacts an ordinance determining the boundaries of the aldermanic districts in the city following the federal decennial census under s.
-62.08(1), the board shall, by vote of a majority of the membership of the Board, adopt an election district apportionment plan for the election of Board members which shall be effective until the city enacts a new ordinance under s.
+Within 60 days after the common council of the city enacts an ordinance determining the boundaries of the aldermanic districts in the city following the federal decennial census under s.
+62.08(1), the board shall, by vote of a majority of the membership of the board, adopt an election district apportionment plan for the election of board members which shall be effective until the city enacts a new ordinance under s.
 62.08(1).